dotmailer/dotdigital-for-woocommerce/readme.txt

 Once you've set up your integration, you can build automated journeys with data-driven marketing programs.
 Boost your ROI with abandoned cart, AI-powered product recommendations, advanced personalization, social re-targeting, and cross-channel marketing automation programs.

-dotdigital for WooCommerce will help you:
+Dotdigital for WooCommerce will help you:
 * Inspire customer engagement with beautifully designed email campaigns
 * Identify valuable customers with multiple segment templates and a fully flexible segment builder
 * Reach niche audiences with hyper-targeted landing pages, surveys, and forms